Convective Boson-Fermion pairing model constructed by oscillating one-dimensional optical superlattice: The boson-fermion pairing model

-The constant number 0.228788 fluctuates from 0.18 to 0.55 when the parameter pairs $[(\epsilon_{k,f}/\epsilon_{k,b}),\beta]$ varies in a wide range.
-Thus the critical temperature does not become divergent.
-Fig. \ref{omega} (b) shows the exponential decay of critical temperature with an increasing ratio of fermion kinetic energy to boson kinetic energy.
-If the boson and fermion are nonrelativistic particle, then $\epsilon_{k,f}/\epsilon_{k,b}=m_{b}/m_{f}$.
-The critical temperature grows higher for a heavier boson or lighter fermion.
-Further more, there is a special temperature that determined by the occupation of fermion.
-The gap is always closed in the half-filling state of fermion.
-That critical temperature can be directly read out from the Fermi-Dirac distribution.
+Thus the critical temperature increase as the pairing strength $V$ increases since the binding energy of boson fermion pair contributes the energy gap.
+For the special case $t_{b/f}<<\mu_{b/f}$, the critical temperature decreases for an increasing fermion chemical potential.
+This approximate solution is consistent with the decreasing branch in numerical result of critical integral equation (Fig. \ref{tc}).
+For another special case, $\epsilon_{k,f}/\epsilon_{k,b}=t_{f}/t_{b},$ the critical temperature increases for an increasing hopping rate of boson, this means the mobility of boson could enhance the superfluidity of superconducting state.
+While reducing the hopping rate of fermion could also increase the critical temperature.
+For both of the two cases, if the energy ratio $\epsilon_{k,f}/\epsilon_{k,b}$ is negative and increasing, the critical temperature increases.

-The density of state for BCS model turns out to be one extreme case of this boson-fermion pairing model.
-With the exact dispersion of quasi-excitation spectrum Eq. (\ref{e1e2}), we calculate their density of state, $\rho(E)=({dE}/{d\epsilon})^{-1}$,
+The density of state of quais-excitations is computable with the exact dispersion of quasi-excitation spectrum Eq. (\ref{e1e2}), i.e., $\rho(E)=({dE}/{d\epsilon})^{-1}$,

-When the occupation of fermion is $n_{_f}=1$, and ($\alpha_{-}<0$, $\alpha_{+}>0$, $\alpha_{+}^2-\alpha_{-}^2>0$), the density of state is divergent as a square root singularity.
-This is exactly the case of BCS model.
-In the other case, if the occupation of fermion is zero, $n_{_f}=0$, the density diverges slowly in the opposite orientation of square root singularity.
-Fig. \ref{dos} (b) shows behavior of the density of state for different ratio of boson kinetic energy mass and fermion kinetic energy.
-The density of states diverges at two extremal cases: either the kinetic energy of boson becomes zero or the kinetic energy of fermion vanishes.
-For the average case with both nonzero bosonic kinetic energy and fermionic energy, there is still a long tail of nonzero density of states (Fig. \ref{dos} (b)).
-The dependence of density of state on the imbalance boson-fermion kinetic energy is not influenced by the occupation of fermion.
-The curve of density of states for $n_{_f}=0$ and $n_{_f}=1$ almost overlap each other (Fig. \ref{dos} (b)).
+When the occupation of fermion is $n_{_f}=1$, and ($\epsilon_{-}<0$, $\epsilon_{+}>0$, $\epsilon_{+}^2-\epsilon_{-}^2>0$), the density of state is divergent as a square root singularity.
+This is the case of BCS model of fermion pairs.
+While on the other case, if the occupation of fermion is zero, $n_{_f}=0$, the density diverges slowly in the opposite orientation of square root singularity (Fig. \ref{tc} (b)).
+A constant density of state shows at half-filling state of fermion.
+Thus most observable states are concentrated at the low energy zone.

-Topological physics has an universal existence in quantum many body system.
-The BCS fermion pairing model can be diagonalized by the composite particle of electrons and holes.
-The operator of the composite-particle is a sum of annihilation operator and a generation operator due to Bogoliubov transformation.
-Here we can also define a similar composite particle, $\alpha^{\dag}=u^{\ast}_{k}b^{\dag}_{k}-v^{\ast}_{k}f_{-k},$ $\alpha=u_{k}b_{k}-v_{k}f^{\dag}_{-k}$.
-This composite operator is the combination of a fermion and a boson.
-However it does not obey the anti-commutator of typical fermions.
-Instead it obeys a complicate commutator,